 10. Pharisee: (noun) A religious leader who was very strict about rules.

 11. right: 1. (adjective) Something that is correct or good.
-2. (noun) The side of the body that is not the left.
+2. (adjective) Relating to the side of the body that is not the left.

 12. Sabbath day: (phrase) The seventh day of the week that is a special day of rest for Jewish people to worship God.